-While creating algorithms, a developer should consider various scenarios and be able to handle them.
-If it's possible to predict the program behavior, then this is desirable to handle it directly.
+While creating workflows, a developer should foresee various scenarios and be able to handle them.
 For example, if you want to move a file between folders, there is a possibility that the file doesn't exist.
 Such scenario (depending on the business-process nature, of course) can be foreseen usually.
 Therefore, it can be processed accordingly (for instance, by checking if the file exists before copying).

 However, there are exceptional situations.
-Sometimes they can't be predicted, sometimes they can but it is pretty time-consuming to handle each of them.
+Sometimes they can't be predicted, sometimes they can, but it is pretty time-consuming to handle each of them.
 For example, when automating a process through the application's interface, it is possible that a certain element may take too much time to appear on the screen.
-In this case an exception may occur when interacting with element (which didn't appear).
+In this case an exception may occur when interacting with element (which haven't appeared yet).
 Sometimes this can be processed separately.
-But if an algorithm consists of numerous consecutive clicks or types from the keyboard then this is pretty time-consuming to handle each step let alone that the algorithm may become very hard to read.
-In that case a common solution is to put these blocks to a subprogram and handle the possible exception on a level of subprogram.
+But if a workflow consists of numerous consecutive clicks or keyboard inputs then this is pretty time-consuming to handle each step let alone that the workflow may become very hard to read.
+In that case a common solution is to put these activities to a subprogram and handle the possible exception on a level of subprogram.

-Each block in the 'electroNeek DevTool' contains the 'Error' port.
-If no branch comes out of this port, then an exception occurred during the execution of this block will lead the algorithm to stop and the corresponding error message will be thrown.
-If the 'Error' port has a branch coming out of it then the algorithm will perform the steps on the branch and won't stop with an error message.
+Each activity in the 'ElectroNeek Studio' contains the 'Error' port.
+If no branch comes out of this port, then an exception occurred during the execution of this activity will lead the workflow to stop and the corresponding error message will be thrown.
+If the 'Error' port has a branch coming out of it then the workflow will perform the steps on the branch and won't stop with an error message.

-Suppose we want to input some text to the edit field of the notepad application in Windows.
+Suppose we want to input some text to the notepad application in Windows.

 Open the notepad using any of the available methods, for example, by pressing 'win + r' - typing 'notepad' - pressing 'enter'.

-Return to 'DevTool' and add the 'Input from keyboard' function of the 'Interface elements' group to the workspace.
+Return to 'Studio' and add the 'Input from keyboard' activity of the 'Interface elements' group to the canvas.

 In the parameters section of the added activity, expand the Interface element dropdown menu.
 Then press 'Pick New Element' button.

 The 'Element Picker' application appears which allows a user to specify the field where the desired text will be typed.
 Hover on the edit field of the notepad, press 'Ctrl', choose attributes according to the screenshot below, press 'Test' and make sure there is only one interface element found.